NixOS/nix.dev/source/tutorials/install-nix.md

 $ docker run -it -v $(pwd)/workdir:/workdir nixos/nix
 ```

-The `workdir` example from above can be also used to start hacking on nixpkgs:
+The `workdir` example from above can be also used to start hacking on Nixpkgs:

 ```bash
 $ git clone git@github.com:NixOS/nixpkgs